 Pokemon Playhouse – My preschooler wants to be just like her older siblings, and Pokemon Playhouse helps her feel like a big kid.
 She is learning colors, shapes, numbers, and language skills as she hatches and raises Pokemon of her own!

 Epic Unlimited Books for Kids – Epic is a subscription-based app that offers read-along real-aloud books!
 Recent research shows that digital books engage reluctant readers far more than audiobooks alone, Epic brings the book and the audio to your child, with an unlimited library for around $8 a month.
+Epic has decided to no longer support the Fire platform.

 Daniel Tiger’s GRR-ific Feelings – Kids have big feelings but little bodies, it’s difficult but absolutely necessary to learn how to regulate our emotions.
 GRR-ific Feelings features children’s beloved Daniel Tiger teaching our kids how to calm down and think before acting and speaking.